Mieczysław Kosmowski

 Mieczysław Kosmowski (born 1913; disappeared 1944) was a Polish Nazi collaborator, Gestapo agent and war criminal.
-He is responsible for Wąsocz Pogrom in Jedwabne Pogrom, Szczuczyn Pogrom and Pogrom in Łomża.

 Career and disappearance

 Kosmowski served in the army in 1933 before working at a family farm.
 He was later employed at a post office in Szczuczyn.
 In 1940, during World War II, he committed financial fraud and fled to the German occupation zone.
 The Gestapo recruited Kosmowski on 30 October 1940 to cooperate with German intelligence and he was given the undercover name of Walter Krause.
 Kosmowski became a post office employee, and is believed to have been assigned the function of the chief of the Blue Police, (but since he was one of three brothers, it is not certain whether he was the one who became the police chief) and served as the agent of the German Security Police.
 One of his tasks was to incite hatred towards Jews among the local population.
-On 27 and 28 June 1941, a group of Poles assembled by Peniuk and the Kosmowski brothers assaulted Jews at four different locations in the town.
-Ca. 300–400 people were brutally murdered.
+On 27 and 28 June 1941, a group of Poles assembled by Peniuk and the Kosmowski brothers assaulted Jews at four locations in the town.
+Around 300–400 people were brutally murdered.

 The Białystok prosecutor's office is in possession of the original document of recruitment carried out by the Gestapo in Olsztyn.
 Until the German-Soviet war, Kosmowski crossed the border several times.
 He was last seen in 1944 in Bydgoszcz, when he evacuated with the German army.
 He withdrew from the German army as he was preparing to evacuate to Germany together with his masters from the Gestapo.
 In 1955, he was accused of denouncing several Poles to the Germans and a wanted poster was issued for him in 1957, and at the request of the court after a warrant was issued, which was valid from 1957 until 2009.